All Episodes

 Their members have actually targeted and tried to slaughter family groups and leaders like Tony Perkins of family groups.

-And even the shooter in North Carolina who shot three Muslims over a parking dispute with a member of the Southern Poverty Law Center.
+And even the shooter in North Carolina who shot three Muslims over a parking dispute was a member of the Southern Poverty Law Center.

 I'm the hunted one.